alanng10/Country/Docue/a.md

 Praca word has 1 meaning.

-The meaning is park alpha center.
+The meaning is park world center.

 Praca word has 1 meaning.

-The meaning is park class center.
+The meaning is park galaxy center.

 Praca word has 1 meaning.

-The meaning is park time alpha.
+The meaning is park time world.

 Praca word has 1 meaning.

-The meaning is park time class.
+The meaning is park time galaxy.

 Praca word has 1 meaning.

-The meaning is park alpha class.
+The meaning is park world galaxy.

 The park is any park.